How To Choose a Pest Control Company

 Safety

-Your pest control technician should be able to explain the safety precautions of any and all pesticides they plan to use.
-They should be able to explain whether the pesticides are low toxicity or non-toxic, and if not what safety precautions they plan to use to protect you, your family, and your pets.
-Pesticides that pose above a minimum risk need to be registered with the EPA.
+Your pest control technician should be able to discuss the safety of any pesticides that will be used in your home.
+They should be able to answer questions about whether the pesticides are low toxicity or non-toxic; if they are not, they should explain what safety precautions will be in place to protect you, your family, and your pets.
+Pesticides that pose greater than a minimum risk should be registered with the EPA.

 Treatment Methods

-Many companies are now trialing options for more environmentally friendly methods of pest control before employing harsh pesticides.
+Many companies are using options for more environmentally friendly pest control techniques before employing harsh pesticides.

 - Figure out what pests are causing the problem and assess whether immediate action is required.